 - Press the Windows key + ‘A’ on your keyboard to access the ‘Action Center’ menu.
 It should pop up on the bottom right of the screen.

 - If you don’t see the button, press ‘Expand’ on the bottom left of the menu, above the quick action buttons.

 - Press the ‘Night light’ button.

 - You can follow the same steps to disable the Night Light too.

 How to Configure Night Light

 If you want to adjust the warmth of Night Light colors or schedule particular hours to turn it on, you will have to configure its settings.
 To access the settings menu, you need to:

 - Go to the ‘Display.’

 - Click on the ‘Night light settings’ under the ‘Night light’ switch.

 - Press ‘Turn on now’ if you want to turn on the light.

-- Use the mouse to adjust the warmth under the ‘Color temperature at night’ bar.
+- Use the mouse to adjust the warmth under the ‘Strength’ bar.
 If you have trouble sleeping, you should adjust the warmth to the lowest possible point.
 Of course, if this hampers your user experience, change the settings to something that suits you.

 - Toggle the ‘Schedule night light’ option if you want the Night Light to display during a certain period.